qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 The body of an IR-defined function may use any of the available [classical instructions](#classical-instructions).
 It may call QIS functions and other IR-defined functions.
+However, any form of direct or indirect recursion is forbidden.
 In contrast to the [entry point function](#entry-point-definition), an IR-defined function may *not* contain any calls to [output recording](#output-recording) or initialization functions, but it may call other runtime functions.
 Just like for the entry point function, values of type `%Qubit*` and `%Result*` may only occur in calls to other functions; qubit values of these types that are passed as arguments cannot be assigned to local variables, that is they cannot be aliased.

 ### Bullet 7: Backwards branching